 Instructions

-Using an electric mixer, beat butter, brown sugar, and sugar until fluffy.
-Add baking soda, cinnamon, and salt, and mix until combined.
-Add eggs and vanilla, and mix just until combined.
-Add flour, mixing on low speed until combined.
+- Using an electric mixer on medium speed, beat the butter, brown sugar, and sugar until fluffy.
+Add the baking soda, cinnamon, and salt, and mix until combined.
+Add the eggs and vanilla, and mix just until combined.

-Transfer dough to prepared pan, spreading evenly.
-Bake 30 minutes, or until set and lightly golden.
+- Transfer the dough to the prepared pan, spreading evenly.
+Bake 30 to 35 minutes, or until set and lightly golden.

-Sprinkle warm bars with cinnamon-sugar.
+- Place the pan on a wire rack to cool.
+Sprinkle the warm bars with cinnamon-sugar.
 Cool completely before cutting into bars.

 Notes

-*To make your own cinnamon-sugar, combine 1/2 cup sugar and 1-2 tablespoons cinnamon.
-Store in airtight container.
+*To make your own cinnamon-sugar, combine 1/4 cup granulated sugar and 1 tablespoon cinnamon.
+Store any leftovers in airtight container.

 Recipe adapted from My Recipes.